n6s/tmux-pylog/README.txt

   ./tmux-log --raw                                # same, but skip ANSI/backspace cleanup ./tmux-log -s ops -t 1.0 -l ~/tmux-logs/ops.log # custom session/pane/log path
   ./tmux-log --current --fresh --auto-log         # inside tmux: log the active pane to ~/.cache/tmux-log/<session>/w<pane>.log (truncate first)
-Then ask Codex to read the log file you pointed tmux at (default: ~/.cache/tmux-log/window0.log).
+  ./tmux-pylog                                    # minimal Python logger for session "ops" (new window, auto log path) Then ask Codex to read the log file you pointed tmux at (default: ~/.cache/tmux-log/window0.log).

 What it does:
 - Ensures the tmux session exists (default `ops`; override with TMUX_LOG_SESSION or -s).
 - Pipes the target pane (default `0.0`; override with TMUX_LOG_TARGET or -t) to the log file (default `~/.cache/tmux-log/window0.log`; override with TMUX_LOG_PATH or -l).
-- Cleans ANSI/backspaces via ansi2txt when available, otherwise uses sed-based cleanup; use `--raw` to skip cleaning.
+- Cleans ANSI/backspaces and carriage returns via ansi2txt when available, otherwise uses sed-based cleanup; use `--raw` to skip cleaning.
 - Attaches if you are not already inside tmux; otherwise prints a ready message.

 Options: